John Dahl

-John Dahl (born June 15, 1956) is an American film and television director and writer, best known for his work in the neo-noir genre.
+John Dahl (born June 15, 1956) is an American film and television director and writer, best known for his neo-noir films from the early 1990s, Red Rock West and The Last Seduction, both of which are regarded as cult classics.
+After 2007's You Kill Me, Dahl moved from directing feature films into directing television series.

 Early life

 John Dahl was born and raised in Billings, Montana, the second of four children (his brother is filmmaker Rick Dahl).
-His father worked as an insurance salesman, and his mother was a homemaker.
+Dahl's father worked as an insurance salesman, and his mother was a homemaker.
 He graduated from Billings Senior High School in 1974.

-His interest in film began at the age of seventeen, when he first saw A Clockwork Orange at a Billings drive-in theater, as told to Robert K. Elder in an interview for The Film That Changed My Life.
+Dahl's interest in film began at the age of seventeen, when he first saw A Clockwork Orange at a Billings drive-in theater, as told to Robert K. Elder in an interview for The Film That Changed My Life.

 This film captured my imagination so much.
 It was the first film that I saw that made me realize that somebody has to make this stuff.
 Somebody has to build those sets.
 Somebody has to paint those paintings.
 All of a sudden it became accessible.
 The movie was so compelling and interesting to me on so many levels.
 The one thing that struck me was that somebody made a movie, and that it was something that maybe, possibly, I could do.

 He first attended the Montana State University, and then transferred to Montana State University's School of Film and Photography, where he received a degree in film.
 While at MSU, Dahl was a student of Bill Pullman.
 His first feature film at MSU was titled The Death Mutants made for $12,000.
 While at Montana State he played guitar in the punk rock band "The Pugs".
 He also met his wife, Beth Friedberg at MSU, and after graduation they both left Montana to attend the AFI Conservatory in Los Angeles.
-He entered the directors program and she entered the cinematography program.

 Career

-Dahl started his career as a storyboard artist and assistant director.
-He continued through the eighties making short films and directing music videos for Kool & the Gang and Joe Satriani.
-Dahl's first two films were Kill Me Again and Red Rock West.
-His third feature film was the crime thriller, The Last Seduction starring Linda Fiorentino.
-Fiorentino's performance in the film, although critically acclaimed, was not eligible to receive an Oscar nomination because it aired on cable television before its theatrical release.
-The Last Seduction also starred Dahl's former college professor, Bill Pullman.
+Dahl moved to Los Angeles in 1982, beginning his career by drawing storyboards for music video directors.
+He would go on to work on feature films Robocop, Something Wild and Married to the Mob as a storyboard artist and assistant director.
+Dahl also directed multiple music videos, notably for Kool & the Gang and Joe Satriani.

+Dahl's first work on a feature film was on 1987's crime thriller P.I.
+Private Investigations, which he wrote.
+The film did not achieve a cinema release.
+Dahl's first feature film as a director was 1989's noir thriller Kill Me Again, which he also wrote; the film was a box office failure which garnered mixed reviews.
+Dahl's second feature film was 1993's Red Rock West, which Dahl again wrote.
+Although the film achieved only a modest box office, it was a significant critical success with Roger Ebert describing it as "a diabolical movie that exists sneakily between a western and a thriller, between a film noir and a black comedy," and awarding the film three-and-a-half stars out of four.